 The American Mathematics Contest (AMC) is a challenging and prestigious national competition, administered by the Mathematical Association of America (MAA).
 The main American mathematical olympiad, participants from this competition are selected to represent the United States at the International Mathematical Olympiad (IMO).
 Open to grades 6 - 12, the AMC consists of 25 problems - all based on knowledge and logic.

-The competition will be held on November 15th.
 Students can take part in the AMC through participating public schools or through RSM.
 For more information visit http://www.maa.org.

 International Math Contest (IMC)